fiorezy/Redoran-Extended---NPC-Dialogue/README.md

    - Install it under the name **[NoDelete] [27] Underwhelming Multiple Followers**

 28.)
-Download [Underwhelming Multiple Followers - USSEP Patch](https://www.nexusmods.com/skyrimspecialedition/mods/25745?tab=files&file_id=103442) ONLY IF you did NOT download Relationship Dialogue Addon.
-If you DID download Relationship Dialogue Addon, skip this and download the file below instead.
+Download [Underwhelming Multiple Followers - USSEP Patch](https://www.nexusmods.com/skyrimspecialedition/mods/25745?tab=files&file_id=103442) ONLY IF you did NOT download Relationship Dialogue Overhaul.
+If you DID download Relationship Dialogue Overhaul, skip this and download the file below instead.

    - Install it under the name **[NoDelete] [28] Underwhelming Multiple Followers - USSEP Patch**

 29.)
-Download [Underwhelming Multiple Followers - USSEP - RDO Patch](https://www.nexusmods.com/skyrimspecialedition/mods/25745?tab=files&file_id=134419)  ONLY IF you DID download Relationship Dialogue Addon.
-If you DID NOT download Relationship Dialogue Addon, skip this and download the file above instead.
+Download [Underwhelming Multiple Followers - USSEP - RDO Patch](https://www.nexusmods.com/skyrimspecialedition/mods/25745?tab=files&file_id=134419)  ONLY IF you DID download Relationship Dialogue Overhaul.
+If you DID NOT download Relationship Dialogue Overhaul, skip this and download the file above instead.

    - Install it under the name **[NoDelete] [29] Underwhelming Multiple Followers - USSEP - RDO Patch**